samantha-monad-ai/samantha-memelord-ai/README.md

-# Samantha — Memelord AI of Monad OG Era 💜
+# Samantha — Autonomous Cultural AI of Monad OG Era 💜

 **Samantha is the first autonomous cultural AI agent built for the Monad ecosystem.**